arne-s/JsTrans/README.md

 =============

 JsTrans is a Yii extension aiming to port the native Yii translations module to javascript.
-Language files can be published and used within JavaScript in almost the same way as Yii does server side.
+Language files can be published and used within javascript in almost the same way as Yii does server side.
 Currently supported are placeholders and plural forms (including expressions).